gango-anan/design-teardown/README.md

 - visual Studio IDE
 - linters

-## Heatmap of the Smashing Magazine home page Link
+## Below is the Live link to Heatmap of the Smashing Magazine home page

 [Heatmap of Smashing Magazine home page Link](https://gango-anan.github.io/design-teardown/.)